robertwenquan/nyu-course-assignment/web-search-engine/indexer/readme.md

  * index merging
  * index bucketing

 #### Core Data Structure

+ There are a few core data structures we use for the inverted index building.
+ * Word Table
+ * URL Table
+ * Lexicon
+ * Inverted Index

 #### Lexicon Building

  * Decompression
+  * WARC file is provided with .gz format.
+We handle both .gz and .wet file for processing.
+If the file is compressed, it will be decompressed first and read into the memory for processing.
+  * We use zlib to process the .gz format.

  * WARC Parsing
+  * WARC is a standard protocol to store and archive web contents.
+We write our own parse to parse the WARC protocol from the uncompressed data.
+  *

  * Lexicon Parsing
+  * The payload of each WARC record is the page content.
+  * As we use the WET data, the data is stripped out with the HTML tag.
+   * Pros of the WET data
+    * For simplicity.
+No need HTML parser
+    * For IO efficiency.
+Less data less IO.
+It is about 50% size of the
+    * For processing efficiency.
+Lexicon parsing is much easier and faster.
+   * Cons of the WET data
+    * No context of the lexicons
+  * INPUT: raw WET file, either in plaintext format or .gz format
+  * OUTPUT: one lexicon file
+  * FILE POSTING FORMAT:
+   * [WORD_ID][DOC_ID][OFFSET]

  * Lexicon Sorting
+  * INPUT: unsorted lexicon file
+  * OUTPUT: softed lexicon file
+  * Verification

 #### Index Building